SSoelvsten/adiar/docs/core.md

 A non-sink node is uniquely identified by two values: its _label_ and its _id_.
 The prior is the variable it represents, whereas _id_ is a unique number specific to the number's _label_.
-Together they create a unique identifier _uid_ of a node, that is supposed to reflect the following total ordering of nodes.
+Together they create a unique identifier _uid_ of a node.
+This identifier is supposed to reflect the following total ordering.

 <p style="text-align: center;">
   n < m ≡ n.label < m.label || (n.label = m.label && n.id < m.id)